 Schedule 8 medicines have the strictest legislative controls of commonly available medicines.
 A permit might be required to prescribe Schedule 8 medicines.

-Methadone (Physeptone®), nabiximols (Sativex®), amphetamine, dexamphetamine, lisdexamfetamine, methylamphetamine and methylphenidate (Ritalin®) are Schedule 8 medicines that most medical practitioners must not prescribe without first obtaining a permit.
+Methadone (Physeptone®), nabiximols (Sativex®), amphetamine, dexamphetamine, lisdexamfetamine, methylamphetamine and methylphenidate (Ritalin®) are Special Schedule 8 medicines that most medical practitioners must not prescribe without first obtaining a permit.

 Schedule 4 medicines

 Schedule 4 medicines include other medicines for which prescriptions are usually required.

 Drugs of dependence